 Breast cancer research could expand lung cancer therapies

-New research into a genetic mutation’s role in breast cancer could open new treatment options for an even more deadly disease, according to a Michigan State University scientist.
+New research into a genetic mutation’s role in breast cancer could open new treatment options for lung cancer, according to a Michigan State University scientist.

-“We sequenced the whole genome of tumor samples and found a driving mutation that has previously not been recognized as important,” said Eran Andrechek, a College of Human Medicine physiology professor.
-“This mutation, once we validate and confirm it with ongoing work in our laboratory, has clear potential to identify lung cancer patients who should be receiving therapy that’s already approved by the FDA.”
+“We sequenced the whole genome of breast cancer samples and found a driving mutation that hasn’t been recognized as important in lung cancer before,” said Eran Andrechek, a College of Human Medicine physiology professor.
+“This mutation has clear potential to identify lung cancer patients who should be receiving targeted therapy that’s already approved by the FDA.”

 Using lab mice and computational analysis of sequenced genes, he and his colleagues learned that a mutation present—but apparently not consequential—in breast cancer turns out to inhibit growth of certain human lung cancer tumors.
-About 5 percent of lung cancer cases carry this mutation, he said.
+About 5% of lung cancer cases carry this mutation, he said.

 That works out to some 11,000 people in the United States alone who could gain precious time from the most vicious of major cancers.
-“It’s not a cure yet,” he cautioned.
-“It’s extending life span and essentially buying time.”
+“It’s not a cure,” he cautioned.
+“It has the potential to extend life span and increase quality of life for the patients.”

 Breast cancer is the most common among women, as prostate cancer is among men.
 But with improved screening for those cancers, at least in the developed world, lung cancer kills more people than breast, prostate and colon cancer combined, according to the American Cancer Society.
 Overall, one in 15 men and one in 17 women will develop it in their lifetimes, with smokers at higher risk.

-Andrechek’s research is under review for scientific journal publication.
-His laboratory group, meanwhile, awaits a decision on new grant funding.
-That would go toward better describing and then manipulating the mutation’s effect on the protein that regulates cancer tumor growth, before any human clinical trials can begin.
+Andrechek said his next step is to better describe and manipulate the mutation’s effect on the protein that regulates cancer tumor growth, before any human clinical trials begin.
 He’s also working with another MSU laboratory to secure grant funding to apply the findings once again to breast cancer research.